 - You can set lower drop thresholds for SYN, UDP, and ICMP flood

-As a matter of fact, the DDOS attacks are extremely large and powerful.
-These steps might borrow you some additional time but not guarantee full proof protection.
+As a matter of fact, DDOS attacks are extremely large and powerful.
+These steps might borrow you some additional time but do not guarantee full proof of protection.

 Contact your hosting provider or ISP

 If you own a web server, call the ISP, or otherwise call a Hosting Provider.
 In case you have a hosting provider, dealing with the situation can be easier for you.
 The reason is that the providers have a fully-fledged team to tackle such situations or attacks.
 They might already know that you are under attack and have started working on it.

 Also, they have much larger bandwidths or a much higher capacity of routers to deal with these attacks.
 They try to keep the excessive traffic from the DDoS attack away from your corporate LAN.
 This is a precautionary measure that is usually taken so that at least that particular part of your system does not get hit, like, emails during such an attack.

 For better protection, you can contact a DDoS mitigation company to monitor your servers.
 Such companies or enterprises have a huge infrastructure specially dedicated to keeping you online during an attack.
 For instance, data scrubbing and other technologies.